Loire Valley Cycling Route — Planning Your Ride Through French Wine Country

 Flying Into Paris or Nantes

 Paris Charles de Gaulle is the obvious entry point for most international travelers.
-From CDG, you can take the RER B to Paris Gare du Nord or Paris Montparnasse and connect to a TGV train to Tours.
+From CDG, you take the RER B to Paris Gare du Nord or Montparnasse and connect to a TGV to Tours.
 The TGV from Paris Montparnasse to Tours Saint-Pierre-des-Corps takes about 58 minutes.
-Yes, under an hour.
-Tickets on the SNCF website run €25–€75 depending on how far in advance you book and which departure time you choose.
+Under an hour.
+Tickets on the SNCF website run €25–€75 depending on how far ahead you book and which departure you choose.

 Getting Your Bike on the TGV

 This requires attention.
-SNCF (French national rail) requires bikes to be either fully dismantled and packed in a bag/case no larger than 120 cm × 90 cm, or partially dismantled (front wheel off, handlebars turned) and in a bike bag.
+SNCF requires bikes to be either fully dismantled and packed in a bag or case no larger than 120 cm × 90 cm, or partially dismantled — front wheel off, handlebars turned — and in a bike bag.
 Fully assembled bikes are not permitted on TGV trains, unlike some other European rail networks.

-Frustrated by this policy the first time, I ended up renting locally and have since come to consider local rental the smarter option for most riders.
+Frustrated by this policy the first time around, I ended up renting locally using a basic Trek hybrid from a shop near Tours station — and I’ve since come to consider local rental the smarter option for most riders.
 A standard hybrid rental from a Loire à Vélo accredited shop runs €15–€25 per day.
 Electric bike rental is €30–€45 per day and genuinely useful if you’re riding with a mixed-ability group or carrying heavy luggage.
-Detours de Loire in Tours is one of the larger rental operations — they’ll also transfer your luggage between accommodation stops for a fee if you want to ride without panniers.
+Detours de Loire in Tours is one of the larger rental operations — they’ll also transfer your luggage between accommodation stops for a fee, if you want to ride without panniers.

 Bringing Your Own Bike — When It’s Worth It

-Motivated by wanting to ride my own bike with my own fit and my own components, I packed my Trek Domane AL 4 into a Scicon AeroComfort hard case (internal dimensions 140 cm × 35 cm × 85 cm, about 9 kg empty) and checked it as oversized luggage on my Air France flight.
+First, you should honestly ask yourself whether you’ll notice the difference — at least if you’re riding fewer than seven days.
+Motivated by wanting my own fit and my own components, I packed my Trek Domane AL 4 into a Scicon AeroComfort hard case — internal dimensions 140 cm × 35 cm × 85 cm, about 9 kg empty — and checked it as oversized luggage on my Air France flight.
 Oversized bag fee was €80 each way.
 The bike arrived undamaged both times.
-Worth it if you’re particular about your fit or planning to ride more than 7 days.
-Not worth it for a five-day trip where a rental will do the job.
+Worth it for a longer trip.
+Not worth it for five days where a rental does the job.

 Luggage Transfer Services